flabbergastedbd/tunnelshade.github.io/_posts/2014-06-27-wordpress-tricks.markdown

 **Even though wordpress doesn't allow editors to write php directly, we can do it in an indirect manner**

-I thought this was a bug and reported this information to wordpress guys & they closed the issue as **Won't Fix**, which is a good news for us, since **editor** accounts are bit easy to obtain :P
+I thought this was a bug and reported this information to wordpress guys & they closed the issue as **Won't Fix**, which is a good news for us, since **editor** accounts are bit easy to obtain :P. I think some level of mitigation for this can be obtained if wordpress prompts the admin for password for sensitive actions like the above mentioned